MobaSadiquee/PSU_zappy_2017/README.md

 The winning team is the one with 6 players who reached maximum elevation.
 The following pages describe all the details and constraints.

 Easily one of the bigest project I've made yet with a group of 6 persons.
-To see the full document of this asignement, look a the PDF.
+To see the full document of this asignement, look at the PDF.

 - **Codded primarly in C++ and C**